Drop (film): Production

 In February 2024, it was announced Drop was in development with Christopher Landon directing after exiting Scream 7, with Jillian Jacobs and Chris Roach writing, and Meghann Fahy as the lead.

+The film was loosely inspired by an experience Smosh cast member Olivia Sui had in 2022, when she anonymously received a series of Shrek memes AirDropped to her phone while on a date with her boyfriend Sam Lerner.
+The two found it "creepy and bizarre" and thought it would make for a good movie premise, working with their friend and the film's producer Cameron Fuller to develop the idea.

 In March, Brandon Sklenar joined the cast of the film.
 In April, Jeffery Self, Gabrielle Ryan Spring, Violett Beane and Jacob Robinson were added to the cast.
 In May, Ed Weeks rounded out the cast.

 Principal photography began in Ireland in late April 2024.

 Release

 Drop premiered at the South by Southwest Festival on March 9, 2025, and was released theatrically in the United States on April 11, 2025.

 Home media

 The film was released on VOD on April 29, 2025, and was released on 4K and Blu-ray on June 10, 2025.
 It was released on Peacock on July 11, 2025.

 Reception

 Box office

-As of 20 May 2025, Drop has grossed $16.6 million in the United States and Canada, and $11.9 million in other territories, for a worldwide total of $28.5 million.
+Drop has grossed $16.6 million in the United States and Canada, and $12.1 million in other territories, for a worldwide total of $28.5 million.

 In the United States and Canada, Drop was released alongside The Amateur, Warfare, and The King of Kings, and was projected to gross $6–8 million from 3,085 theaters in its opening weekend.
 The film made $3.3 million on its first day, including an estimated $1.14 million from preview screenings throughout the week.
 It went on to debut to $7.4 million, finishing in fifth.